wayneclancy/gerrit-docker-poc/README.md

 ##Backup / Snapshotting / Resoring

 Snapshots are automatically taken when you stop the gerrit service.
 This is to ensure we don't loose any data</br>
-You can use gerrit-pg-ctl.sh to create snapshots on denad of both Postgres and Gerris</br>
+You can use gerrit-pg-ctl.sh to create snapshots on demand</br>

 ./gerrit-pg-ctl.sh snapshot</br>

 This will create a snapshot on the local instance with a timestamp.
 Both PG and Gerret snapshots will have the same timestamp.
-You can see current snapshots by running</br>
+You can see current snapshots and corrisponding tags byy running</br>

 ./gerrit-pg-ctl.sh listsnapshots</br>
 waynec/pg-gerrit-snapshot	2015-10-11214308                 84ab6530248f        20 minutes ago      265.4 MB</br>
 waynec/gerrit-snapshot		2015-10-11214308                 b2bc991843cb        20 minutes ago      413.6 MB</br>

-You can then restore a snapshot to latest but using the following command
+You can then restore a snapshot tag to latest but using the following command along with a valid timestamp.</br>

-./gerrit-pg-ctl.sh restore 2015-10-11233600
+./gerrit-pg-ctl.sh restore 2015-10-11233600</br>

-This restores the tag 2015-10-11214308 to latest.
+This restores the tag 2015-10-11214308 to latest.</br>

 ## Misc